AutonoML: Towards an Integrated Framework for Autonomous Machine Learning: Meta-knowledge

-Once a set of meta-features have been selected for a class of ML problems, with each problem generally corresponding to an appropriate inflow dataset, a standard practice for meta-learning is to construct a meta-model, i.e.~a function from dataset meta-features to a recommendation variable, usually trained by ML.
+Naturally, with so many meta-features available, it is a challenge to select a set with high discriminative power and low computational cost.
+This is such an issue that there are hints of a new research thread arising: meta-feature engineering~\citep{pale21}.
+Regardless, once a set of meta-features have been selected for a class of ML problems, with each problem generally corresponding to an inflow dataset, a standard practice for meta-learning is to construct a meta-model, i.e.~a function from dataset meta-features to a recommendation variable, usually trained by ML.
 The development and use of such meta-models are depicted in Fig.~\ref{Fig:PriorKnowledge}.
-Often, a k-nearest neighbour (kNN) approach is used to leverage similarity in simple fashion, sometimes called an instance-based meta-learner~\cite{cuhu16}, while deriving decision rules is another simple option for sparse metadata~\cite{ah92}.
+Often, a k-nearest neighbour (kNN) approach is used to leverage similarity in simple fashion, sometimes called an instance-based meta-learner~\citep{cuhu16}, while deriving decision rules is another simple option for sparse metadata~\citep{ah92}.
 However, the meta-model can be as sophisticated as desired.
-An archetypal example of meta-model construction is depicted within a study that evaluated optimal SVM kernels for 112 classification problems and subsequently trained a decision tree as a meta-classifier to map vectors of dataset characteristics to those optimal kernels~\cite{alsm06}.
+An archetypal example of meta-model construction is depicted within a study that evaluated optimal SVM kernels for 112 classification problems and subsequently trained a decision tree as a meta-classifier to map vectors of dataset characteristics to those optimal kernels~\citep{alsm06}.
 Just like a standard ML model, the meta-model could then be passed a query, i.e.~a new dataset transformed into a set of meta-feature values, and would then calculate a response, i.e.~a suggested SVM kernel.
-In similarly model-specific contexts, recommenders have been trained for other SVM hyperparameters~\cite{gopr12} and for decision tree induction~\cite{gr14}.
+In similarly model-specific contexts, recommenders have been trained for other SVM hyperparameters~\citep{gopr12} and for decision tree induction~\citep{gr14}.